Thomas T. Handy

-Thomas Troy Handy (March 11, 1892 – April 12, 1982) was a United States Army four-star general who served as Deputy Chief of Staff, United States Army from 1944 to 1947; Commanding General, Fourth United States Army from 1947 to 1949; Commander in Chief, United States European Command from 1949 to 1952; Commander in Chief, United States Army Europe/Commander, Central Army Group in 1952; and Deputy Commander in Chief, United States European Command from 1952 to 1954.
+Thomas Troy Handy (11 March 1892 – 12 April 1982) was a United States Army four-star general who served as Deputy Chief of Staff, United States Army from 1944 to 1947; Commanding General, Fourth United States Army from 1947 to 1949; Commander in Chief, United States European Command from 1949 to 1952; Commander in Chief, United States Army Europe/Commander, Central Army Group in 1952; and Deputy Commander in Chief, United States European Command from 1952 to 1954.

 Biography

-Handy was born on March 11, 1892, in Spring City, Tennessee, and attended the Virginia Military Institute, graduating in 1914.
+Handy was born on 11 March 1892, in Spring City, Tennessee, and attended the Virginia Military Institute, graduating in 1914.
 He did not receive an army commission until two years later, in the Field Artillery.
-Handy deployed with the 5th Field Artillery Regiment to France in August 1917, moving to the 42nd Infantry Division in 1918.
-On February 26, 1918, he accompanied Douglas MacArthur on a trench raid.
+Handy deployed with the 5th Field Artillery Regiment to France in August 1917, four months after the American entry into World War I, moving to the 42nd Division in 1918.
+On 26 February 1918, he accompanied Colonel Douglas MacArthur, the 42nd Division's chief of staff, on a trench raid.
 Later that year was assigned to the 151st Field Artillery Regiment.
 Following World War I and occupation duty in Germany he went to Fort Sill, Oklahoma.
+During the war, he was awarded the Distinguished Service Cross (United States).